edgedb/easy-edgedb/chapter5/index.md

 }
 ```

-You'll notice that it's basically the same as our SDL schema, just a bit more verbose and detailed when it comes to module paths: `type default::MinorVampire` instead of `type MinorVampire`, and so on.
+This output is basically the same as our SDL schema, just a bit more detailed when it comes to module paths: `type default::MinorVampire` instead of `type MinorVampire`, and so on.

 - The third method is `describe type MinorVampire as text`.
-Now the output shows almost everything inside the type, including from the types that it extends.
+Now the output shows almost everything we need to know inside the type, including from the types that it extends.
 Here's the output:

 ```
 {